wajidmir23/customer-churn-ai/README.md

 # Customer Churn Prediction & Explainable AI

-A portfolio-ready Streamlit application that identifies customers likely to leave a telecommunications service and makes every prediction easier to act on with SHAP explanations.
+A portfolio ready Streamlit application that identifies customers likely to leave a telecommunications service and makes every prediction easier to act on with SHAP explanations.

 The project is deliberately built around the retention use case: a missed churner can be more costly than a retention offer sent to a customer who stays.
-The selected model is therefore chosen by held-out-test recall and F2 score before ROC-AUC and F1—not by accuracy alone.
+The selected model is therefore chosen by held out test recall and F2 score before ROC-AUC and F1—not by accuracy alone.

 ## What it does